gionikola/gionikola.github.io/teaching.md

 # <b>Courses</b>

-A list of courses I am currently teaching / have taught in the past:
+A list of courses I am currently teaching / have taught in the past as the instructor of record:

 - <b>Intermediate Macroeconomic Theory</b>, University of Oregon
 - <b>Money and Banking</b>, University of Oregon